Good morning. This is Jonathan Spira reporting. Here now the news of the pandemic from across the globe on the 1,249th day of the pandemic.

 Researchers from the Infectious Diseases Clinical Research Consortium analyzed data from the Multisite Observational Maternal and Infant Study for Covid-19 , which began in June 2021 to reach this finding.

 California is fighting a “swell” of new cases of SARS-Cov-2.
 Recent figures from the pharmacy Walgreens show a 48.3% positivity rate in tests it conducted by Walgreens in the state.

-As of Saturday morning, the world has recorded over 693.18 million Covid-19 cases, a figure up 0.2 million from the previous day, and 6.9 million deaths, according to Worldometer, a service that tracks such information.
-In addition, 665.19 million people worldwide have recovered from the virus, also a figure that is 0.07 million from the prior day.
+As of Sunday morning, the world has recorded 693.19 million Covid-19 cases, an increase of 0.1 million from the previous day, and 6.9 million deaths, according to Worldometer, a service that tracks such information.
+In addition, 665.25 million people worldwide have recovered from the virus, an increase of 0.06 million from the prior day.

 The reader should note that infrequent reporting from some sources may appear as spikes in new case figures or death tolls.

 Worldwide, the number of active coronavirus cases as of Sunday at press time is 21,027,453, a decrease of 51,000.
 Out of that figure, 99.8%, or 20,990,118, are considered mild, and 0.2%, or 37,335, are listed as critical.
 The percentage of cases considered critical has not changed over the past eight months.